refined-github/github-url-detection/readme.md

 > Which GitHub page are you on?
 Is it an issue?
 Is it a list?
 Perfect for your WebExtension or userscript.

 Battle-tested by and extracted from the [Refined GitHub](https://github.com/sindresorhus/refined-github) extension.
+You can try the live [demo](https://fregante.github.io/github-url-detection/).

 ## Install